huggingface/hub-docs/docs/hub/repositories-pull-requests-discussions.md

 ## Comment edition and moderation

-If you wrote a comment or are the author of the repository, You can edit the content of the comment from the contextual menu in the top-right corner of the comment box.
+If you wrote a comment or have write access to the repository, you can edit the content of the comment from the contextual menu in the top-right corner of the comment box.

 <div class="flex justify-center">
 <img class="block dark:hidden" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/discussions-comment-menu.png"/>